leejarvis/gridhook/README.md

 A Rails engine providing an endpoint for handling incoming SendGrid webhook events.

+This engine supports both batched and non-batched events from SendGrid.

 ## Installation

 Add Gridhook to your application's Gemfile and run `bundle install`: